 Let’s assume you’re still alive or at least conscious, you weren’t choked to death and the exam continues.
 Now for some real fun.
 I and most ENTs want to assess the function of your vocal cords, those two bands of tissue in your larynx that allows you to converse with friends or complain about your ginormous deductible or the absurdity of your $8.99 co-pay.

 If an adequate view is not possible with the indirect mirror exam, we’ll do a nifty procedure with a flexible, fiberoptic scope, called a nasopharyngoscopy.
-This is looks and sounds more than it feels and takes about a minute.
+This looks and sounds more hideous than the reality of the experience and takes just about a minute.

 “Why must you put me through this?” you may ask.
 Answer: The nerves that move the vocal cords lie against the backside of the thyroid gland.
 Weakness of a cord could be harbinger of malignancy (ie, a cancer) invading into the nerve.

 Sometimes structures around the thyroid can give the impression be mistaken for a nodule or enlargement.
 For instance, variations of normal anatomy such as a generous amount of subcutaneous (below the skin) fat, a prominent laryngeal cartilage, prominence or tightness of muscles overlying the gland are examples.
 Other not-so-normal findings are enlarged lymph node(s), lipoma (benign fatty tumor), sebaceous cyst (benign cyst found under the skin), thyroglossal duct cyst, or a variety of other masses.

 We mentioned the concept of ultrasound in the last post and provided a nice picture of a normal study.
 Below is one that is not normal.